Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### Description

-If you are seeing this, it means you don't have a YAML timespine for MetricFlow configured.
+Prior to dbt 1.9, the MetricFlow time spine configuration was stored in a `metricflow_time_spine.sql` file.
+In 1.9 we introduced YAML timespine defintion for MetricFlow.
+When we introduced the YAML timespine definition, we decided that it would be the standard going forward.
+So if you are seeing this deprecation, it simply means that you don't have a YAML timespine definition for Metricflow.

 #### Resolution